fboes/webapp-boilerplate/README.md

 Setup
 -----

+0. Use `git submodule update --init` for fetching required submodules
 1. Replace "`Flashy application name`" in all files with the name of your app.
 2. Replace "`Flashy description`" in all files with the description of your app.
 3. Replace "`Flashy company`" with your name.